jg10545/patchwork/docs/feature.md

 Everything else should work the same.
 The batch size specified is the **global** batch size.
 I've only tested with the `MirroredStrategy()` and `OneDeviceStrategy()` so far.

 During training, after embeddings are computed on each GPU's subset of the batch, those embeddings are gathered so that each GPU's subset can contrast with negative samples from the others.
-This uses `ReplicaContex.all_gather()` which requires TensorFlow 2.4.
+This uses `ReplicaContext.all_gather()` which requires TensorFlow 2.4.

 ```
 # same basic setup as before, but....